rootlm/rootengine/README.md

 # rootengine
-a shitty c/sdl2 engine thing
+this is a shitty c and sdl2 engine thing it has sprites and objects and its my first c thing cool i guess